INIKITS/INIKITS/README.md

 --->

 Hello!
-My name is Dakota and I decided over quarantine (like many others), I needed a change from working in the service industry and blue collar jobs to a career where I could grow as far as I could learn.
-My current goal is to get my foot in the door with a company who will allow me to show them I am worth their time.
+My name is Dakota and I'm looking for work as a fullstack or front end developer. :)  I love the creativity that comes with programming and the community has been even better.

 I'm currently making my way through Fullstack Academy x OU and learning amongst others like me.